From Massive Waves to Snake Bites: Lessons learned while out photographing.

 This is exactly the reasons we take a holiday in the winter, not only do we encounter all the above phenomena, but also no crowds, completely silent landscapes, spectacular scenery, unimaginable clear starry skies, a winter wonderland and the possibility of photographing a multitude of white pristine mountains.

 We live in Australia near the beach and experience summer conditions almost all year round.
-Why would I want to holiday in the same old, same old… as my home?
-Also having spent my childhood in New Zealand, I have a nostaligic longing for days of old.
+So I chose to have a winter holiday every so often… Also having spent my childhood in New Zealand, I have a nostaligic longing for days of old.

 A helicopter kept flying over and we realised the mountain peaks would be above the fog and probably great snow skiing would be the plan for those sporty tourists.
 It was actually on our descent that the fog cleared a bit and I got the peaks of the mountains through the cloudy mass.